wiggywombathead/proteus/documentation/notes.md

 cross-compiling, we specify our target CPU, namely `cortex-a7` for the Raspberry Pi 2.

-* `-fpic` - generate position inedependent code, for use in a shared library
+* `-fpic` - generate position independent code, for use in a shared library
 * `-ffreestanding` - compile for freestanding, as opposed to hosted, environment

 For now, we use the target `run` to emulate the Raspberry Pi 2 on QEMU.